typesense/typesense-website/docs-site/content/30.1/api/collections.md

 </Tabs>

 When a `.*` field is defined this way, all the fields in a document are automatically indexed for **searching and filtering**.
+If you use a regex field name instead of `.*`, only matching document fields are added to the schema.

 #### Data Coercion